Updated: January 13, 2023

 Tech spending shouldn’t be about investing in new, shiny IT assets.
 It should also be about the optimization of IT asset use.
 More specifically, you should strive to cut inefficiencies and redundancies.

-There are many organizations that desperately cling to legacy IT assets, maintaining them alongside modern alternatives because they’re so deeply ingrained in some of their workflows that they can’t imagine life without them.
+Many organizations desperately cling to legacy IT assets, maintaining them alongside modern alternatives because they’re so deeply ingrained in some of their workflows that they can’t imagine life without them.

 3. Staff Integration with Technology

-One of your biggest, time-consuming challenges you face is getting people to use the new technology and upskilling them.
+One of your biggest, time-consuming challenges is getting people to use the new technology and upskilling them.
 However, this is a critical task.

-You can’t get the most of your investment if your employees aren’t using it to its full capacity (or at all).
+You can’t get the most of your investment if your employees aren’t using it to its total capacity (or at all).
 To maximize the benefits of your technologies, ensure:

 - Your staff are trained on how to use it